quadratic-bit/dataflow/docs/docs/tutorial/dark-theme.md

 }
 ```

-But the table content will be white.
+But some elements will remain white.
 To fix it, add following rulesets:

 ```css
 .dataflow-table tbody {